-For pool lights along the walls of your pool, you really need to think about those during the initial design phase of your pool.
-I would encourage the same timing for lighting around your pool deck, however you could design and install those if your pool is already built.
-I just think the lighting around your pool has such an effect on your broader backyard environment and energy that it is worth thinking about ahead of time if you can.
+For pool lights along your pool walls, you really need to think about those during the initial design phase of your pool.
+I would encourage the same timing for lighting around your pool deck.
+However, you could design and install those if your pool is already built.
+I just think the lighting around your pool affects your broader backyard environment and energy so much that it is worth thinking about ahead of time if you can.

-Typically, your primary pool contractor can install lighting no problem.
-They may sub-contract it to a specialist depending on your design preferences, so be sure to ask them about their lighting gameplan during the initial design phase to make sure you can get an accurate cost quote.
+Typically, your primary pool contractor can install lighting with no problem.
+They may subcontract it to a specialist depending on your design preferences, so be sure to ask them about their lighting game plan during the initial design phase to ensure you can get an accurate cost quote.